iorchard/k8s-recipes/README.rst

 Kubernetes Recipes
 ==================

-This repo is holding kubernetes manifest files that we use.
+This repo is for all kinds of recipes such as kubernetes, docker, ansible, etc.

 ceph-builder
 --------------

-Build ceph debian packages on debian stretch.
+Build ceph debian packages for debian 9 (stretch).

-It uses Job Workload.